aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreAuthorizationBypass.md

 **Additional evidence to collect** (full queries in **Appendix A**):

 - [ ] **PolicyEngine lifecycle events** (`CreatePolicyEngine`, `UpdatePolicyEngine`, `DeletePolicyEngine`).
 These never change mode, but if a PolicyEngine was **deleted** during the window, any Gateway that referenced it lost its authorization attachment entirely — confirm every Gateway's `policyEngineConfiguration` is intact.
+Note `DeletePolicyEngine` requires **zero attached policies**, so an attacker must first delete every policy (visible as a burst of `DeletePolicy` events) before the engine can go — a standalone `DeletePolicyEngine` with no preceding `DeletePolicy` storm is implausible and suggests a different root cause.
 - [ ] **Cedar policy CRUD** (`CreatePolicy`, `UpdatePolicy`, `DeletePolicy`) plus natural-language authoring (`GeneratePolicy*`).
 Review `requestParameters.definition` on every match — a newly inserted policy whose Cedar statement starts with `permit(` is a candidate attacker-created bypass, and a deleted policy may be the `forbid` that blocked the action the attacker needed.
 AgentCore can translate plain-English descriptions into Cedar, so an attacker can author a bypass without knowing Cedar syntax.
 - [ ] **Gateway target changes** (`CreateGatewayTarget`, `UpdateGatewayTarget`, `DeleteGatewayTarget`).
 A target pointing at a cross-account Lambda (account ID not yours) or an external attacker-controlled URL is an exfiltration path that bypasses every downstream control.
 Inspect `requestParameters.targetConfiguration`.
 - [ ] **Resource-based policy changes** (`PutResourcePolicy`, `DeleteResourcePolicy`) on every Runtime, Runtime Endpoint, Gateway, and Memory.
 Resource-based policies grant access independently of customer IAM — flag any `PutResourcePolicy` whose document references an account ARN outside your Organization.
-- [ ] **Gateway authorizer changes.** Flipping `authorizerType` from `CUSTOM_JWT` to `AWS_IAM` widens inbound access to any IAM principal holding `bedrock-agentcore:InvokeGateway`, because `AWS_IAM` defers to standard IAM evaluation rather than JWT claim validation; flipping the other way may indicate the attacker loaded an OIDC discovery URL they control.
-Either direction warrants investigation.
+- [ ] **Gateway authorizer changes.** `authorizerType` has four valid values: `CUSTOM_JWT`, `AWS_IAM`, `NONE`, `AUTHENTICATE_ONLY`.
+A flip to **`NONE` removes inbound authentication entirely and is the most severe inbound-auth bypass — treat as P1.** Flipping `CUSTOM_JWT` → `AWS_IAM` widens inbound access to any IAM principal holding `bedrock-agentcore:InvokeGateway`, because `AWS_IAM` defers to standard IAM evaluation rather than JWT claim validation; flipping the other way may indicate the attacker loaded an OIDC discovery URL they control; `AUTHENTICATE_ONLY` authenticates without authorizing.
+Any change warrants investigation.
 - [ ] **`iam:PassRole` privilege-escalation pattern.** An attacker holding `bedrock-agentcore:CreateAgentRuntime` plus broad `iam:PassRole` can create a runtime that assumes an over-privileged role.
 Look for `CreateAgentRuntime` followed by `UpdateAgentRuntime` with a `roleArn` outside the approved set.
 - [ ] **Enumerate every Gateway target and every resource-based policy** to build the removal list for containment: